jsmith/assembly/README.md

 Yes, you can use `#` to tell the compiler to ignore the rest of the line.

+> Are there variables?

+Yes, you can use `#define XX XX` to define a variable.
+For example, `#define A B` tells the compiler to replace all occurrences of `A` with `B`.

 ## Project setup
+Want to run the website locally?
+Just use the following commands :)
 ```
 # install the deps
 npm i